mmallicoat/kaggle-house-prices/reports/kaggle-house-prices.rst

 the data.
 I standardized the features, subtracting the mean and dividing by standard deviation to create features with zero mean and unit variance.
-If the features have different scales, the magnitiude of the fitted coefficients in the linear model will be influenced by the scale of the underlying variables and harder to compare.
+If the features have different scales, the magnitude of the fitted coefficients in the linear model will be influenced by the scale of the underlying variables and harder to compare.
 Coefficients of variables with a larger scale would also be penalized more highly if regularization is applied.